 All school-sponsored fundraising activities must be approved by a member of the school district administration.
 Fundraising for any activity must comply with the district's policies, including applicable provisions specifically pertaining to Booster Clubs and PTOs for non-school-sponsored fundraising.
-Use of the school mascot shall not be permitted unless approved by the superintendent or building principal.
+Use of the school mascot shall not be permitted unless approved by the superintendent.